 It doesn’t matter if your content takes the form of an infographic, a video or a blog — it should always reflect your brand by being on message and creating an experience that adds value to your audience.
 When working with our clients through the content development process, we create content that’s formatted in a tested way (like how-to articles, guides, etc.), but also adds unique and valuable information that benefit each audience.
 Creating shareable content involves substantial resources, but keeping your content and content promotion strategy aligned with your brand will help make it more successful.

-If you enjoyed this article and want further insight for creating shareable content, check out Sprout Social's #SproutChat Recap to view highlights from our Twitter chat.
+If you enjoyed this article and want further insight for creating shareable content, check out our Insights page for more expert tips to grow your brand.